 Universal Application Packages for Multi-Modal Delivery

-Habitat artifacts can be exported to run in a variety of runtimes with zero refactoring or rewriting.
+Chef Habitat artifacts can be easily exported to run in a variety of runtimes.
 Available export formats include tarball, Docker, or directly to container registries (Azure Container Registry, Amazon Elastic Container Registry, or Docker Hub).
-This eliminates the need for DevOps teams to create separate versions of applications based on the runtime environment.